mintos5/iCE40HX1K-demos/README.md

-# iCE40HX1K-EVB
+# iCE40HX1K Demos
-Designs for the Olimex iCE40HX1K-EVB board
+Designs for the Lattice iCEstick board

+Resources:
+SOC for light8080 cpu from Michael Engel